phalcon/documentation/docs/routing.md

     int $position = Router::POSITION_LAST
 ): RouterInterface
 ```
- Attach Route object to the routes stack.
+Attach the Route object to the routes stack.

 ```php
 use Phalcon\Mvc\Router;